pingbird/boxy/README.md

 layout, and the documentation of [CustomBoxy](https://pub.dev/documentation/boxy/latest/boxy/CustomBoxy-class.html) for more information.

-Another powerful feature of is the ability to inflate widgets at layout time, including the content of those widgets depending on the size of others:
+Another powerful feature of `CustomBoxy` is the ability to inflate widgets at layout time, including the content of those widgets depending on the size of others:

 ![](https://i.tst.sh/NqzcA.gif)